 When you’re packing, make sure to bring multiple masks in case one gets soiled or damaged.
-According to the Centers for Disease Control and Prevention, you should use a cloth mask and wash it after every use.
-Dr. Kasperbauer recommends against using an N95 mask.
-“N95 masks make it more difficult for you to breathe, and because they’re uncomfortable to wear, you end up touching them more,” she explains.
+According to the Centers for Disease Control and Prevention, you should don a well-fitting mask while traveling.
+You can read more about mask types and proper usage here.

 Finally, Dr. Kasperbauer reminds you to pack extra hand sanitizer, gloves, tissues, masks, and necessary medications in your carry-on bag and in your checked suitcase.
 Extra preparation is key when traveling.